Exploring fertility terms

 Ovulation: the process by which the follicle releases the egg from the ovary

-Disclaimer: The intent of this information is to inform patients regarding the effects of aging on a womans reproductive capabilities.
+Disclaimer: The intent of this information and fertility terms is to inform patients regarding the effects of aging on a woman’s reproductive capabilities.
 A comparison of clinic success rates may not be meaningful because patient medical characteristics and treatment approaches may vary form clinic to clinic.